 From what is stated, it is evident that it should be $B(T) \approx I_0$.
 Hence, the energy density of CMBR should have the same value as the energy density of other electromagnetic radiation.
 This is really observed, so a spherical particle placed far from stars gets on the average the temperature of about several Kelvin units due to radiation from stars.
 Hence, the temperature 2.7 K of the black body consisting of disseminating particles is the average temperature of new particles.
-As it has been shown above, the concentration of new particles in space exceeds the concentration of nucleons, and the radii of new particles are hundreds of times more than the radii of nucleons.
+As it has been shown above, the concentration of new particles in space is almost equal to the concentration of nucleons, and the radii of new particles are in hundreds times more the radii of nucleons.